Irish Ecological Association

-- Professor Yvonne Buckley (Trinity College Dublin) President
+- Professor Paul Giller (University College Cork) President

-- Professor John Quinn (University College Cork) Vice-President Republic of Ireland
+- Professor Mark Emmerson (University College Cork) Vice-President Northern Ireland

 The IEA held their first scientific meeting and Annual General Meeting ‘IEA Conference Leaflet 2016‘ on 25 and 26 of November 2016 in Sligo, Ireland.